koffienl/e.Brew/README.md

 This will clear all temperature/time/hop settings so far, including current positions of runned programs.
 Thiw sill NOT reset the values from the setup menu.
 After clearing memory you will hear 2 beeps.

 RIGHT:  Start program<br />
 This will start the the program with values from the Mash menu.
 You can't start the program with a working DS18B20 sensor or at least 1 temperature and 1 timer.
 Pressing LEFT during the program will bring you back to home.
-Press SELECT and RIGHT together for autotune.
+Press SELECT and RIGHT together for autotune, press RIGHT and LEFT simultaneously to display optional second temperature sensor (press RIGHT and LEFT again to remove).

 SELECT: Show current temperature<br />
 This will continuous show the temperarature of the connected temperatues.
 Press LEFT to get back to home.